wweir827/CHAMP/docs/_static/louvain_ext.rst

 -------------------------------------------------------
 Improvement with HDF5 saving and loading
 -------------------------------------------------------

-The following example gives a sense of when it is beneficial to save as HDF5 and general runtimes for parallelized\
+The following example gives a sense of when it is beneficial to save as HDF5 and general runtimes for parallelized \
 Louvain.
 We also found that the overhead is dependent on the size of the graph as well, so that for larger graphs \
 with a lower number of partitions, the read/write time on HDF5 can be greater.
+Total runtime was about 2.5 hours on \
+10 CPUs.

 ::